Premier League fixtures 2020/2021 on TV | Full channel schedule, kick-off times and free-to-air games

 What Premier League games are on today?

-We’ve got two more fixtures coming up this week in the Premier League and they’re both live on TV.
+We’ve got 10 fixtures coming up this week in the Premier League and they’re all live on TV.

 For the full list of games coming up, scroll to our Premier League fixture list further down the page.